QiCheng-2024/QiCheng-2024.github.io/_pages/Activities.md

     <div>
       <div class="title"><strong>An Investigation of Social Infrastructure and Social Capital in Hegang City, China.</strong></div>
     </div>
-    <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">In the process of participating in social activities such as paper presentations and work shops, I have also practised my oral expression skills, social skills and teamwork skills, which have provided me with confidence and support to participate in more international communications.
+    <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">In my month-long investigation of the shrinking city of Hegang, I focused on the existing social infrastructure of the old urban area and its ability to facilitate the formation of residents' social networks and social capital.
+These data provided the basis for my research papers [3], [6] and [7].
     </div>
     <strong><i style="color:#7b5aa6">Jun 2023 - Aug 2023</i></strong>
       <div class="links">